arturo-lang/benchmarks/README.md

 The main scripts are supposed to run automatically, on a daily basis (23:00 GMT), on a *fresh-spawn/vanilla* DigitalOcean droplet, with Ubuntu 20.04 installed and the following specifications:

 - CPU-optimized
-- 2vCPUs
+- 2 vCPUs
-- 4GB memory
+- 4 GB memory
-- 25GB SSD
+- 25 GB SSD

 All the results will be stored here as well (in the `/results` folder):